 - 5.7.2 The fields in which the BESS compounds will be situated are fairly flat and so will only require minor regrading to create platforms which are sufficiently level to accommodate the electrical infrastructure.
-The most significant level change will be along the southeast boundary of Field 3 where there is a slight crest.
-This level change of around 1 1.5m can be accommodated within the buffer strip.
 Typically, the stripped topsoil will be replaced by aggregate, resulting in only minor changes in level.
-Given the wide and expansive nature of the valley these changes will be barely perceptible from the wider landscape. - 5.7.3 The Proposed Development will have a direct and permanent effect on the macro topography of the Site, sensitivity is considered Medium, and the magnitude of change will be Low, resulting in a Minor adverse effect on topography. - 5.7.4 The storm water attenuation strategy will allow the creation of wetlands and ponds within the nature reserve areas which will drain to established outfalls at rates throttled to meet existing runoff rates.
+Given the wide and expansive nature of the valley these changes will be barely perceptible from the wider landscape. - 5.7.3 The Proposed Development will have a direct and permanent effect on the micro topography of the Site, sensitivity is considered Medium, and the magnitude of change will be Low, resulting in a Minor adverse effect on topography. - 5.7.4 The storm water attenuation strategy will allow the creation of wetlands and ponds within the nature reserve areas which will drain to established outfalls at rates throttled to meet existing runoff rates.
+The attenuation ponds will be around 1m deep (with some areas excavated slightly deeper to create seasonal water bodies for wildlife), essentially shallow grassy depressions, and so will not represent a significant change in levels. - 5.7.5 A minimum 10m wide buffer strip is retained along the tributary of the Claydon Brook with no landscape works (other than enhancement of the existing meadow) at the request of the drainage board.
+Bridges capable of being crossed by maintain vehicles and pedestrians will be erected across the ditches that feed into the watercourse to allow access along the tributary without having to enter compound areas.